-A new study shows direct correlation between healthy eating and a healthy cardiovascular future.\
+A new study shows direct correlation between healthy eating and a healthy cardiovascular future.

 She stresses that the dietary patterns in question included the regular consumption of wholegrain products, fish and beans.
-Almost one third of the women in the study showed this healthier eating behaviour, which in turn gave a 57 per cent lower risk of myocardial infarction than a diet low in these foodstuffs.
+Almost one third of the women in the study showed this healthier eating behavior, which in turn gave a 57 per cent lower risk of myocardial infarction than a diet low in these foodstuffs.

-Using this dietary behaviour as a basis, the researchers added other health factors, such as a healthy body weight, abstinence from smoking, and regular exercise (by which was meant a daily walk of at least 40 minutes or a cycle ride, and one hour’s more intense training a week).
+Using this dietary behavior as a basis, the researchers added other health factors, such as a healthy body weight, abstinence from smoking, and regular exercise (by which was meant a daily walk of at least 40 minutes or a cycle ride, and one hour’s more intense training a week).
 All these conditions were met by only one in twenty women, who, it transpired, had a full 92 per cent lower risk of suffering a heart attack than the women who smoked, were overweight, ate unhealthy food, and were physically inactive.

 “If all women lived like the healthy group, 75 per cent of heart attacks would be prevented,” says Agneta Akesson.
 “It’s also important to produce data based on the situation in Sweden so that we can improve public health in our country.”